1971 National League Championship Series: Game 4

 Another anticipated pitching duel between Giants' Gaylord Perry and Pirates' Steve Blass quickly went by the wayside.
 Blass lasted only two innings, giving up five runs.
 Willie McCovey's RBI single with two on in the first gave the Giants a 1–0 lead, but they left the bases loaded.
 In the bottom half, after a leadoff single and double, Roberto Clemente's two-run single put the Pirates up 2–1, but in the second, Chris Speier's leadoff home run tied the game.
 After two singles and two outs, Willie McCovey's three-run home run put the Giants up 5–2, but the Pirates, however, got Blass off the hook in the bottom of the inning.
 Manny Sanguillen singled and 1960 World Series hero Bill Mazeroski, hitting for Blass, also singled.
 Richie Hebner then tied the game with a three-run home run.
 The score stayed at 5–5 until the sixth when Dave Cash singled, moved to second on a groundout, and scored on a Roberto Clemente RBI single.
 Jerry Johnson relieved Perry and after intentionally walking Willie Stargell, Al Oliver's three-run home run made it 9–5 Pirates.
 Meanwhile, Bruce Kison and Dave Giusti pitched the last seven innings of shutout baseball to close out the series and win the pennant for the first time in 11 years.
+It is Pittsburgh’s fifth-most recent victory in a postseason series.